 Line editing consists of going over your manuscript, line by line, looking for anything that’s amiss as far as spelling, word use, grammar, and punctuation.

-Copy editing looks at sentence structure, stylistic problems such as using too many prepositional phrases or adjectives, awkward or run-on sentences, and so forth.
+Copy editing looks at sentence structure, stylistic problems such as using too many prepositional phrases, adverbs, adjectives, awkward or run-on sentences, and so forth.

 Content editing goes even deeper, into the story itself.
 Does the plot have any holes in it?
 Do the heroine’s eyes change color mid-story without the benefit of contact lenses?
 Is the sun setting in the east?
 Are scene transitions easy to follow?